ganpat-university/ict-gnu-final-sem-project-2015-ibm-group-14_force_multiplier/README.md

 The API are deploy at IBM Cloud in Cloud Foundry Application specify SDK for nodejs and the database use by the API is Mongo Atlas which is another platform to host Databases.The Connectivity is kept under config folder ->config.json.

+Access to Mongo Atlas Database
+Mongo Atlas provides connection string.
+When you login into the account than at left side of window a connect option is ther.Than select Connect to the Application from the list and copy the url and add that url to config.json(in database part) file which is reside in config foler.

+If you want to use my Mongo Atlas database Please send a request.

 API's

 1. To signup into system (POST Method)